MorsCerta-crypto/KaraokeMaker/README.md

 # KaraokeMaker

  Downloading songs - extracting vocals - show lyrics

 # Project

 this is ment to be an app to use several other libraries for a convenient use.
-Projects this repo uses code from are: spotdl(https://github.com/spotDL/) and vocalremover(https://github.com/tsurumeso/vocal-remover)
+Projects this repo uses code from are: spotdl(<https://github.com/spotDL/>) and vocalremover(<https://github.com/tsurumeso/vocal-remover>)

 # start

-log in on https://developer.spotify.com/dashboard/ to get your client id and secret make them environment variables to use this app
+1. log in on <https://developer.spotify.com/dashboard/> to get your client id and secret make them environment variables to use this app

+2. Create a virtual environment to install the required dependencies from requirements.txt. "pip install -r requirements.txt"

+3. Then use python to run main.py